perez987/macOS-14-Sonoma-on-z390-with-OpenCore/README.md

 There are 3 SMBIOS that I can use on my PC: iMac19,1 / iMacPro1,1 / MacPro7,1.
 My favorite is iMac19.1.
 Regarding the updates that are notified in Software Update and the size of the update (full or incremental package), there are some conditions to take into account.

-1. About obtaining Update notification
+1. Getting Update notification

 * iMac19.1 model (2019 iMac 27″) lacks a T2 security chip and, when using this SMBIOS model, you receive update notifications
 * iMacPro1,1 (iMac Pro 27″, late 2017) and MacPro7,1 (Mac Pro 2019) models do have a T2 chip and, when using these SMBIOS models, you do not receive update notifications
-* iMacPro1,1 and MacPro7,1 models receive update notifications if configured as vmm (virtual machine): revpatch=sbvmm in boot-args along with RestrictEvents.kext.
+* iMacPro1,1 and MacPro7,1 models receive update notifications if configured as vmm (virtual machine): `revpatch=sbvmm` in boot-args along with RestrictEvents.kext.

-2. About the size of the update (full or incremental)
+2. Size of the update (full or incremental)

-* Systems that have not been patched by OCLP (or the patch has been reverted), whether the SMBIOS model has a T2 chip or not, require revpatch=sbvmm in boot-args along with RestrictEvents.kext for incremental updates.
+* Systems that have not been patched by OCLP (or the patch has been reverted), whether the SMBIOS model has a T2 chip or not, require `revpatch=sbvmm` in boot-args along with RestrictEvents.kext for incremental updates.
 Without this setting, they get full upgrade packages
 * All systems that have the OCLP root patch applied receive full-size updates.

-In summary, using iMac19.1 you get update notifications but the updates are full size.
+In summary, using iMac19.1 you get update notifications but the updates are full-size.

 After the system is updated, RestrictEvents.kext and the boot argument can be disabled because they are not required for normal Sonoma operation.